Maelkiz/processing-project-template/README.md

 # Processing Template Project

+A minimal java project template using the Processing libraries.

 ## Setup
 To ensure the libraries are recognized in Visual Studio Code, add the following to `.vscode/settings.json`:
 ```json